igor-elovikov/sd-sex/README.md

 ## Importing External Functions

 Currently plugin doesn't support import external function besides standart package `function.sbs` which included in SD.
-All functions imported automatically.
+All functions from `function.sbs` imported automatically.
 See (https://github.com/igor-elovikov/sd-sex/blob/master/func_list.md) for all the aliases.

+Sometimes when you open the editor you see `function.sbs` opened in your packages.
+Currently this is the only way to resolve dependencies (load the package).
+However if your package already have dependency on `function.sbs` it won't happen.
+So basically it happens only when working on some graph from scratch.

 _(custom libraries will be supported in release version)_